Ren0k/Project-Atmospheric-Drag/README.md

 The mach multiplier is a constant of 0.0625.
 If you remove drag cube drag by occupying nodes, no drag but induced drag remains.
 Definitely not exploitable.

+# Section 3

+## Introduction

+Now that we have a proper understanding of how things work in KSP, lets give a high level overview of the different scripts.
+I am not going to explain every part in detail, instead there are notes added to every script that will help you understand.
+Some sections require further explaining, starting with splines.

 #  Cubic Hermite Interpolator

 The splines used for the Cd/Cl transformations are of of the [cubic hermite type](https://en.wikipedia.org/wiki/Cubic_Hermite_spline).